How Does Makerfest Celebrate the Maker Movement?

 - Promote sustainable practices that foster awareness of our planet’s resources and the environment.

-- Model the maker mindset to help communities create their own maker events and makerspaces that we can all benefit from.
+- Model the maker mindset to help communities create their own maker events and makerspaces that all can benefit from.

 About the Founders

-Marc Natanagara, Ed.D. was a high school science teacher for 12 years (and T.O.Y.) and has been a P-12 building and district administrator for 19 more.
-He conducts workshops, creates programs, develops partnerships, and has written and co-written over a million dollars in successful grants over the past three years to improve education through authentic learning and the maker mindset.
-He currently serves as Assistant Superintendent of Operations for Toms River Regional Schools.
+Marc Natanagara, Ed.D. was a high school science teacher for 12 years (and T.O.Y.) and has been a P-12 building and district administrator for 21 more.
+He conducts workshops, creates programs, develops partnerships, and has written and co-written over two million dollars in successful grants over the past three years to improve education through authentic learning and the maker mindset.
+He currently serves as Assistant Superintendent for Toms River Regional Schools.

 Tiffany Lucey is the Supervisor of Educational Technology for Toms River Regional Schools.
 She helps teachers utilize technology in their classrooms, links curriculum with instruction, and communicates student needs with school leaders, consistently seeking alternative sources of funding.
 As a former Teacher of the Year for mathematics and computer science, she has become known for her interdisciplinary maker approach to learning and has presented at conferences (often with Marc) nationwide.